sohamsawant-github/VirtualProjects/README.md

 This is a series of Virtual projects using python.

     Jarvis
+• This is a voice enabled desktop assistant made using pyttsx3 and SpeechRecognition
       • WishMe command
       • Opening tabs in google
       • Sending an email